buggyrace/buggy-race-server/README.md

   "tech notes").

 * [buggy-race-editor](https://github.com/buggyrace/buggy-race-editor)
-  Contains the skeleton Flask web app that runs the Racing Buggy editor that every student is given, and which they must develop according to the tasks.
+  Contains the skeleton Flask web app that runs the Buggy editor that every student is given, and which they must develop according to the tasks.

 * [buggy-race-about](https://github.com/buggyrace/buggy-race-about)